 Po, dejected, turns back and goes to his father.
 Sensing his son’s mood, Po’s father tells him the secret to his noodles: “The secret is … nothing.”
 He explains that something becomes special if people truly believe that it is.

 From there, Po is revived.
 He recognizes the message of the scroll about believing in himself, and he becomes the hero that he was destined to be.

 Could that be true of everything?
 Something or someone becomes special only if a person truly believes that it is.
 The secret is nothing.
 There is no secret.

 We spend our lives looking, chasing, and seeking.
 For what?
 For understanding, for knowledge, for joy.

 I take so much for granted including the health of my family and myself.
 Yet, is there anything more precious than that?
 If I recognized how special each blessing was, how rich, how content, how happy would I be?

 The idea of believing in yourself and appreciating your blessings is not a new one.
 I suspect every faith and belief system includes some sort of call to believe.

 However, despite the simplicity, it’s hard to do.
 I suspect we’d be more successful if we kept in mind that the secret is nothing.

 I have a lot to learn.
-I might need to watch Kung Fu Panda II and III.
+I might need to watch the other Kung Fu Panda movies.
 I need more knowledge and wisdom.